-Stress is the #1 cause of disease, and an epidemic in its’ own right.
+Stress is the #1 cause of disease and an epidemic in its’ own right.
 Money (and anything related to this currency) and time (not enough) are probably the 2 largest contributors towards influencing people’s perceived stress levels today.

 Stress is also the #1 contributor to today’s astronomically high divorce rate.
 You can argue that money is the #1 contributor, and that wouldn’t be false.
-What is the by-product of the negative connotation that money brings in these relationship that it destroys?
+What is the by-product of the negative connotation that money brings in this relationship that it destroys?
 STRESS!

 You Must Understand This First…

 2 Effective Ways To Obliterate Stress Instantly

 I will be touching on 2 effective ways to completely obliterate your stress on the spot.
 I can attest to their effectiveness and each strategy is nothing short of life-changing I can assure you.
 Neither is easy to do and must be practiced daily on even the most minute stressors.

 These are definitely not the only 2 ways to reduce stress levels immediately, they are the only 2 I will be touching on in this article.
 I chose these 2 strategies based on personal experience, as I have used them on myself and others with outstanding results.

 How To Reduce Stress By Changing Your Perception

 “NO F*cking way, this happened to me, that happened to me, this person did this to me, that person said that to me, THESE ARE ALL THE THINGS THAT ARE CAUSING MY STRESS NOT ME!”